Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?

-\textbf{Gendre+10} \citep{Gendre10} is a catalog of NVSS-FIRST galaxies with morphological classifications from all three NVSS, FIRST, and followup Very Large Array (VLA) observations.
-It is a compilation of the Combined NVSS–FIRST Galaxies (CoNFIG) catalogues-1,-2,-3, and -4 for a total of 859 unique sources that were classified as FR I, FR II, compact, or uncertain.
-Sources with size smaller than 3\as\ were classified as compact (C) or (C$^*$), depending on whether or not the source was confirmed compact from the Very Long Baseline Array calibrator list or the Pearson–Readhead survey.
-We exclude the sources that no not have redshift information (221).
+\textit{Gendre+10} \citep{Gendre10} is a catalog of NVSS-FIRST galaxies with morphological classifications from all three NVSS, FIRST, and follow-up Very Large Array (VLA) observations.
+It is a compilation of the Combined NVSS–FIRST Galaxies (CoNFIG) catalogs 1, 2, 3, and 4 for a total of 859 unique sources that were classified as FR I, FR II, compact, or uncertain.
+Sources with size smaller than 3\as\ were classified as compact: ``C'' or ``C$^*$,'' depending on whether or not the source was confirmed compact from the Very Long Baseline Array calibrator list or the Pearson–Readhead survey.
+We excluded the sources that no not have redshift information (221).

-\textbf{GRG\_catalog} \citep{Dabhade20} is a catalog of 820 Giant Radio Galaxies (GRGs) that is a part of the Search and Analysis of Giant Radio Galaxies with Associated Nuclei (SAGAN)\footnote{\href{https://sites.google.com/site/anantasakyatta/sagan}{https://sites.google.com/site/anantasakyatta/sagan}}.
+\textit{GRG\_catalog} \citep{Dabhade20} is a catalog of 820 GRGs that is a part of the Search and Analysis of Giant Radio Galaxies with Associated Nuclei (SAGAN)\footnote{\href{https://sites.google.com/site/anantasakyatta/sagan}{https://sites.google.com/site/anantasakyatta/sagan}}.
 This catalog is a database of all known GRGs from the literature to date.
-This catalog has the following morphological classifications: FR I, FR II, Hybrid Morphology Radio Source (HyMoRS), and Double-Double Radio Galaxy (DDRG).
-In addition, \cite{Dabhade20} has classified a sub-set of the GRGs as HERGs or LERGs using a \textit{WISE} colour-colour analysis of four mid-IR bands (\textit{W1}, \textit{W2}, \textit{W3}, and \textit{W4}).
+This catalog has the following morphological classifications: FR I, FR II, hybrid morphology radio source, and double-double radio galaxy.
+In addition, \cite{Dabhade20} has classified a subset of the GRGs as HERGs or LERGs using a \textit{Wide-field Infrared Survey Explorer} color-color analysis of four mid-infrared bands (\textit{W1}, \textit{W2}, \textit{W3}, and \textit{W4}).